GIScience/gis-training-resource-center/content/Module_5/en_qgis_data_preparation_ex.md

 name: en_m5_data_cleaning_ex_task2
 width: 450 px
 ---
 The data table should now look like this.
-It is still missing column headers (red)
+It is still missing column headers (red).
 ```

 3. We have to add the column names back, as we did not extract them with tabular. <kbd>Right-click</kbd> on the first row and select `Insert 1 Row Above`.
 A new row should appear.